Gaspard II de Coligny: Saint-Maur

-Meanwhile the mood on the court was fast changing, with Hôpital out of favour, the moderates who had negotiated the peace began to be dominated by Catherine's new Italian favourites.
+Meanwhile the mood on the court was fast changing.
+With Hôpital out of favour, the moderates who had negotiated the peace began to be dominated by Catherine's new Italian favourites.
 This was compounded with the return of Lorraine.
-When, in search of financial relief for the kingdom, Pius V was approached.
-He proposed he would rescue the kingdoms finances in return for a war against heresy from the government.
-With decision made to overturn the peace.
-In early September the leading Huguenot aristocrats, including Coligny, were warned of a plot to arrest them by Tavannes who felt the process dishonourable.
+When, in search of financial relief for the kingdom, Pius V was approached, he proposed he would rescue the kingdom's finances in return for a war against heresy from the government.
+With a decision made to overturn the peace, in early September the leading Huguenot aristocrats, including Coligny, were warned of a plot to arrest them by Tavannes who felt the process dishonourable.
 As a result, Coligny, Condé and the other aristocrats fled south in haste, arriving in the Protestant stronghold of La Rochelle on 18 September, and taking up arms.
 The crown meanwhile established the Edict of Saint-Maur outlawing Protestantism in the kingdom.
 On 8 October Anjou took the field.

 Third War

 Jarnac

 Conscious both of their more precarious position, and the failure of their prior campaigns to achieve decisive success Condé and Coligny took a new approach to the conflict they faced.
 Instead of hinging around the Loire, they would operate out of the Huguenot heartlands in the south, fortifying towns such as Angoulême and Cognac.
 As they moved south in early 1569, the army under the nominal command of Anjou caught their rear-guard, led by Condė while crossing a river.
 He would be captured, and while under armed guard without weapons, executed.
-Despite this heavy strategic blow to the rebel cause, the loss of the prince of the blood.
-Coligny was able to hold the rest of the army together, and withdraw in good order with only minimal casualties.
-While the young Navarre and Condé would inherit nominal command of the cause; their young age meant Coligny would be the de facto military leader.
+Despite this heavy strategic blow to the rebel cause, the loss of the prince of the blood, Coligny was able to hold the rest of the army together, and withdraw in good order with only minimal casualties.
+While the young Navarre and Condé would inherit nominal command of the cause, their young age meant Coligny would be the de facto military leader.
 In May 1569 Coligny's brother Andelot would die of an illness on campaign.

 La Roche l'Abeille

 To revitalise his army, Coligny sought, and was able to achieve juncture between his forces and those of his German ally the duke of Zweibrücken and he turned to attack the smaller army under Strozzi, defeating him at the Battle of La Roche-l'Abeille.
 With confidence restored through this battle, Coligny settled in to besiege Poitiers where the young Henry, Duke of Guise had rushed on news of his approach to reinforce the weak garrison.
-After many heavy bombardments a breach was created, the siege appeared close to victory for Coligny, however the garrison was able to repulse the assaults through it, and Coligny lifted the siege on 7 September.
+After many heavy bombardments a breach was created.
+The siege appeared close to victory for Coligny, however the garrison was able to repulse the assaults through it, and Coligny lifted the siege on 7 September.
 On 12 September the Parlement of Paris declared Coligny a traitor, forfeited his titles and property and further put a price of 50,000 écus on his head.